 Polyunsaturated fats (PUFAs), like omega-3 and omega-6, are essential for your body.
 They are a source of energy, needed to build cell membranes, help you absorb important vitamins and minerals, essential for blood clotting, muscle movement and reduce inflammation.
 Unfortunately, our bodies can’t produce these good fats.
 So, we need to make sure to include them in our everyday diet.

 Nutritionally, like PUFAs, MUFAs (monounsaturated fatty acids) are also considered good fats.
-They are, for instance, found in peanut oil, canola oil, avocados, and most nuts, as well as high-oleic safflower and sunflower oils.
+For instance, they are found in peanut oil, canola oil, avocados, and most nuts, as well as high-oleic safflower and sunflower oils.
 While they are good as part of your diet, excessive levels of MUFA in your blood is considered bad.
-That’s because, as mentioned earlier, SFA (the bad fats) also break down into MUFAs inside the body and therefore a high MUFA level in the blood is actually a sign of unhealthy diet.
-A high MUFA level is therefore often an indication of unhealthy body weight and insulin resistance (a condition in which your cells have trouble utilising excess glucose from your bloodstream).
+That’s because, as mentioned earlier, SFA (the bad fats) also break down into MUFAs inside the body and therefore, a high MUFA level in the blood is actually a sign of unhealthy diet.
+Therefore, a high MUFA level is often an indication of unhealthy body weight and insulin resistance (a condition in which your cells have trouble utilising excess glucose from your bloodstream).
 Over time, this may develop into diabetes.
 It’s, therefore, better to maintain a lower MUFA%.
 Read more about why having a high MUFA% in your blood is bad for long-term health here.

 SFAs a.k.a. saturated fatty acids are found in foods like butter, cheese, red meat, coconut oil, whole milk, other whole-milk dairy foods and most commercially prepared baked foods.